 Your exciting cycling tour begins today: you cycle along the largest river in Italy, the Po, up to Chivasso, then continue among green hills passing Mazzè, with its castle from which you can enjoy a beautiful view and Maglione, the town of murals.
 Today’s destination is the quiet Viverone Lake.

 Overnight with breakfast in the Viverone Lake area.

 Distance: 67 km / 42 miles

 Today is maybe your most demanding day: you will cross the “Serra” of Ivrea, an extensive morainic hill, then a deserved descent towards Candelo awaits you, with its extraordinary “Ricetto”.
-The Ricetto di Candelo is a medieval architecture, a fortified and protected structure where goods (fodder, wines, etc.) of the local lord or the population were accumulated and where, occasionally, the population itself withdrew in case of attacks.
-The one in Candelo is one of the best preserved examples of this type of medieval structure.
+The Ricetto di Candelo is medieval architecture, a fortified and protected structure where goods (fodder, wines, etc.) of the local lord or the population were accumulated and where, occasionally, the population itself withdrew in case of attacks.
+The one in Candelo is one of the best-preserved examples of this type of medieval structure.

 Cycling continues with ups and downs between vineyards and green hills until you reach Gattinara, famous for its excellent wines.

 Today you will cross the Sesia river, then you have some ups and downs until you reach a small jewel of Piedmont: Lake Orta.
 The lake has been so named since the 16th century but was previously called the Lago di San Giulio, after Saint Julius (4th century), the patron saint of the area.